thetinkeringtypist/libdstructs/README.md

 commonplace, including, but not limited to, linkedlists, queues, vectors, trees, sets, and hashtables.

-libdstructs data structures are designed to provide the same functionality as the objects present in the Java Collections Framework.
+`libdstructs` data structures are designed to provide the same basic functionalities as the objects present in the Java Collections Framework.

 Installation